Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 ## Vessel definition

 The following section requests detailed descriptions of the reaction vessels used in the experiment.
+Depending on the reactor type or reaction vessel, it's crucial to consider and document significant differences in how enzymes are utilized, whether in an immobilized (for instance, in a packed-bed or fluidized bed reactor) or soluble (within the liquid phase) state.
+This distinction can affect the conduct of reactions, mixing methodologies, reaction kinetics, and various essential parameters crucial for accurately describing and documenting the biocatalytic reaction.
+More information about the application of the biocatalyst can be found in the category [Biocatalyst](https://github.com/StephanM87/Strenda-biocatalysis/blob/main/ModelExamples/Biocatalyst/Readme.md).

 <details> <Summary>Vial</Summary>